gavioto/eemws-core/README.md

 * **eemws-utils** includes several useful classes to manage xml messages and their digital signatures
 * Version **1.0.0**

-Please use `./gradlew build` and java 7.x in order to compile.
+Please use `./gradlew install` and java 7.x in order to compile.

 ----